romuluspsf/romuluspsf-site/MIGRATION.md

 - all user-facing text is now customizable; previously, several elements (ex search placeholder) were hardwired into the theme.
 Now, users can blend custom includes and layouts to internationalize their sites.
 - we've clarified the role of `custom.scss` to be imported last; to allow users to define custom or override variables, we've added a new file `setup.scss`.
 PR: [#1135]

-#### Custom Includes

-We've added several custom `_includes` to provide users with more customization options for different site elements.
-We've also added a section to [Configuration]({% link docs/customization.md %}#override-includes) to outline these.

 All of these are opt-in by default; however, **these may be breaking if you have existing `_includes` with the same name**.